Effective March1, 2021

 - All pets must have a valid County license and inoculations as required by law.

-- Residents may keep in their unit not more than a total of (2) dogs or (2) cats or (1) dog and (1) cat whose combined adult weight is not more than 30 pounds.
+- Residents may keep in their unit not more than a total of two (2) dogs or two (2) cats or one (1) dog and one (1) cat, whose individual adult weight is not more than 40 pounds.

 - Pets on the general common elements must be leashed at all times.